nestjs/docs.nestjs.com/content/recipes/prisma.md

 }
 ```

-> info **Note** The `onModuleInit` is optional - if you leave it out, Prisma will connect lazily on first call to db.
+> info **Note** The `onModuleInit` is optional — if you leave it out, Prisma will connect lazily on its first call to the database.
 We don't bother with `onModuleDestroy`, since Prisma has its own shutdown hooks where it will destroy the connection.
 For more info on `enableShutdownHooks`, please see [Issues with `enableShutdownHooks`](#issues-with-enableShutdownHooks)

 Next, you can write services that you can use to make database calls for the `User` and `Post` models from your Prisma schema.